jimenez2society/Cant-Have-It/README.md

 ### The process

-- When a user lands on the home page they are presented with an input and some content
+- When a user lands on the home page they are presented with an input and some content.
 - The user can type in one or more ingredients to recieve recipes.
 - If the user has no restrictions, they will be presented with a modal asking if they have an food restrictions.
 - If the user selects yes, they will be redirected to the restrictions page.

-- If the user selects no, they will continue to look at recipes
+- If the user selects no, they will continue to look at recipes.

 ## Meals page

 - This is the page where the list of recipes will be displayed.
-A user can click on a recipe to get more information about it as well as cooking instructions
+A user can click on a recipe to get more information about it as well as cooking instructions.

-- The user can also save the recipes
+- The user can also save the recipes.

 ## Meal page

-- This is a page that displays a single meal
+- This is a page that displays a single meal.
-- Giving information as well as cooking instructions
+- Giving information as well as cooking instructions.

 ## Restrictions page

-- This page allows the user to set restrictions of any allergies/dietary restrictions/ or unliked foods to be set while they look through recipes
+- This page allows the user to set restrictions of any allergies/dietary restrictions/ or unliked foods to be set while they look through recipes.

-- Users can add and remove the restrictions
+- Users can add and remove the restrictions.